eclipse-esmf/esmf-sdk-js-schematics/src/ng-generate/components/form/README.md

 ## Validation

-Each form field or form group can have multiple validators depending on the subtree structure.
+Each form field or form group can have multiple validators depending on the subtree structure, taking into consideration element's data type, associated constraints, etc.

 ### Base validators